Home

 • Encrypting filesystems — particular modern filesystems offer encryption capability, often operating as a transparent user independent layer.

-Example Apple APFS — a filesystem provided by recent versions of Apple MacOS on-tye-fly encrypting all data either as an automated Filevault component, or as a user configurable subsystem allowing more advanced configurations.
-Encryption capabilitys of both the Apple Silicon and the APFS filesystem may be an effective basis for a more complex data security scenario.
+Example Apple APFS — a filesystem provided by recent versions of Apple macOS on-the-fly encrypting all data either as an automated Filevault component, or as a user configurable subsystem allowing more advanced configurations.
+Encryption capabilities of both the Apple Silicon and the APFS filesystem may be an effective basis for a more complex data security scenario.
 APFS remains a closed-source commercial product.

 • Cryptographic containers and modular volume encryption — systems of simpler block encryption, effectively encrypting full volumes and maintaining virtualised cryptographic containers, usually open-source allowing independent security reviews.